jalanb/pym/docs/pyregurgitator.rst

-.. pym documentation about Eduardo Schettino's pyregurgitator, created by jalanb on Tuesday January 1st 2013
+.. pym documentation about Eduardo Schettino's pyregurgitator, created by jalanb on Thursday August 15th 2013

 .. _pyregurgitator: